The Philadelphia 76ers made Doug Collins their top choice for a second time.

 Collins was so moved he had to put down his microphone.

 "Then they brought me out on the floor and put the gold medal around my neck because they knew of my story in 1972," Collins said in September.

-Collins received the Curt Gowdy Media Award at the Naismith Memorial Basketball Hall of Fame in September for his work as a broadcaster.
+Collins received the Curt Gowdy Media Award at the Naismith Memorial Basketball Hall of Fame in September.